enspiral/handbook/guides/ops_processes.md

 ### Onboarding

+Optimi are contracted by the Enspiral Foundation to manage the global membership.
+When a new member is added by a Node, Optimi will add them to our loomio, slack, google workspace and mailing list.
+If the Node is not financially enabled Optimi will also manage the financial subscriptions to the Foundation.
+If a Node wishes for Optimi to do any custom integrations or management they will need to enter into an independent arrangement.

-TODO: update based on new node process.
+TODO: update below based on new node process.

 Enspiral Members complete the “Add new contributor form” listed on the [Forms page](https://handbook.enspiral.com/guides/forms.html) in the handbook.
 Members are the new Contributor’s Steward by default unless they have arranged for someone else to be their Steward.